krahets/hello-algo/en/docs/chapter_backtracking/backtracking_algorithm.md

     [class]{}-[func]{preOrder}
     ```

 "Pruning" is a very vivid noun.
-As shown in the diagram below, in the search process, **we "cut off" the search branches that do not meet the constraints**, avoiding many meaningless attempts, thus enhancing the search efficiency.
+As shown in Figure 13-3, in the search process, **we "cut off" the search branches that do not meet the constraints**, avoiding many meaningless attempts, thus enhancing the search efficiency.

 ![Pruning based on constraints](backtracking_algorithm.assets/preorder_find_constrained_paths.png){ class="animation-figure" }